exterior four-story building

 University of California, Davis | Teaching & Learning Complex | Davis, CA

-Project
+Project Details

 The current classroom program includes an auditorium, lecture halls, small to large sized classrooms and computer classrooms.
-Classrooms will have a total seat count between 1,900 and 2,200 in flexible collaborative teaching environments and a dedicated laboratory of teaching space for faculty exploration of emerging pedagogies.
+Classrooms have a total seat count of between 1,900 and 2,200 in flexible collaborative teaching environments and a dedicated laboratory of teaching space for faculty exploration of emerging pedagogies.

 Large classroom a lot of sitting areas

 A just and equitable design approach optimizes the learning experience in every classroom considering student needs, including the largest lecture environment.
-Every seat supports dignified ease of movement, acoustics, and daylight with clear sight lines to screen and instructor.
+Every seat supports dignified ease of movement, acoustics and daylight with clear sight lines to screen and instructor.

 Students sitting down on a set of stairs.